 Zunow of Japan.
 1958.
 Produced for a short time.
 Number unknown, but very few.
-I have seen two -2- for sale.
+Some 550 copies, as stated below.
+I have seen three -3- for sale.
 1 not working but VERY expensive.
-1 working, and even more expensive.
-But also a third one, in parts and with many parts missing.
+2 working, and even more expensive.
+But also a fourth one, in parts and with many parts missing.
 That one is now in my collection.
 See Zunow and PP SLR 1955-1959.

 Tokiwa Seiki Firstflex (also Plusflex) of Japan.
 1958.
 Uncertain number produced.
 This first version is rarely seen.
 (Once every 2nd or 3rd year?)
 Less expensive, though, than the Pentaflex.

 Wrayflex II of England.
 1959.
 Produced for about a year, less than 350 pieces.
 Availability: once a year.
 For more info, please see: Wrayflex and PP SLR 1955-1959.